 Old Faithful Inn with Kids

 During my first visit to Yellowstone National Park twenty years ago, I fell in love with Old Faithful Inn.
 So onto the bucket list it went and I vowed to spend the night one day.
 Luckily for me, I got to share the experience with my kids.

-For my family trip to Yellowstone National Park, it was the first property I reserved.
+For my last family trip to Yellowstone National Park, it was the first property I reserved.
 Then I planned the rest of my itinerary around that reservation.
 It is also one of the hardiest reservations to get for the summer season.
 I secured it after another reservation cancelled (so if you want to stay, check those frequently).

 My Stay at the Old Faithful Inn

 After arriving at the original front desk, Old Faithful Inn staff greeted me with the epitome of western hospitality.
 Such a treat, calling the Old Faithful Inn home for two nights.
 Since the day was young, I left our luggage with the bell hop, we headed out to explore Yellowstone.